IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 [Other usage for the script can be found here.](/scripts#replace_ip_-os-sh)

-# 2. Create Volumes in your Cluster
+# 2. Create a Volume for your Cluster
 You would need to create a volume for your cluster.
 You can use the provided yaml file.
 The required keystores will be stored in this volume.
 The volume will also be used by the [core services](#core-microservices).
 ```bash
 $ kubectl create -f local-volume.yaml